gimmer/RPG-Maker-MV-Plugins/Plugins/Gimmer_BeKindRewind/README.md

 7) Quick, press "TAB"
 8) Watch time rewind, make the choice again afterwards.

+#### Motion Blur Filter
+Want to use the motion blur filter?
+You'll need pixi-filters.js.
+I've included version 2.7.1 in this repo as it's kind of a pain to find on their regular site, as it's super old.

+To use it, you'll have to go save it in the js/libraries folder of your project, and then add the following line to index.html:

+    <script type="text/javascript" src="js/libs/pixi-filters.js"></script>

+It's best if you do it right under the line for pixi-picture.js to keep it with the other pixi files.

 ### Known Issues:

 This plugin is current only compatible with 4-way movement.
 There are simply too many 8-way movement plugins out there